 The origin of the Tarot is still unclear, and no one knows for sure from where Tarot cards originated.
 I don’t think it matters.
 It works.

-Whatever its era, religion, culture, or political stance, every card has a clear symbolic value that fit into our lives at every opportunity, and you will always find a card that suits you best.
+Whatever its era, religion, culture, or political stance, every card has a clear symbolic value that fits into our lives at every opportunity, and you will always find a card that suits you best.
 There is a card for every event, and there is an event for every card.
-You can also delve deeper into the Tarot and find a card from each suit that represents and expresses the element and soul of the Major Arcana.
+You can also delve deeper into the Tarot and find a card from each suit representing and expresses the element and soul of Major Arcana.

 Tarot cards have been used since ancient times to predict the future.
-They can also be used to look back in time or look at present situations and focus on personal development or to meditate.
-I hope you will see your opportunities in the Tarot see your own life and choose to take control of your life without being caught up in petty details.
+They can also look back in time or look at present situations and focus on personal development or to meditate.
+I hope you will see your opportunities in the Tarot, see your own life, and choose to take control of your life without being caught up in petty details.